jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-misc-issues.md

 You can use a related object for that.
 A related object has a system interface, that allows you to let the eventual object it displays be determined by a procedure.
 The system interface controls what is returned as the related object.
 You can extend the __Get Value__ and __Set Value__ system commands.
 Encircle might allow you to be able to add extra parameters to system commands, or add extra sub-objects to a system aspect, such as the __Value__ aspect, creating a single parameter for both __Get Value__ and __Set Value__ at the same time, and Encircle should also allow you to add sub-objects to the whole system interface, to give the retrieval and assignment of any aspect the same parameter.
 So it is not really the object itself, that gets a parameter, but the related object, that gets a parameter.
 An object *reference* gets a parameter.
 That is why the parameter needs to be part of the system interface.

 Because you can add a parameter to the whole system interface which extends every system command with a parameter, Encircle should supply the capability to select which system commands actually get extended with the same parameter, and whether the __Time__ parameter is required or optional. __Time__ is a sub-object of the related object’s system interface, so it is not really a parameter of a command.
-However, it does extend the system commands with a __Time__ parameter, so a sub-object of a system interface is always called a parameter, but it is called a parameter of a *related* object instead of a parameter of a command.
+However, it might extend the system commands with a __Time__ parameter, so a sub-object of a system interface is always called a parameter, but it is called a parameter of a *related* object instead of a parameter of a command.

 Adding parameters to the system interface of a related object or extensive extension of system commands is a way to let a retrieval procedure be represented by an object instead of a command.